wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/add-business-process-flow/includes/3-exercise.md

   > [!div class="mx-imgBorder"]
   > [![Screenshot of the new business process flow table being added.](../media/table-added.png)](../media/table-added.png#lightbox)

 Your next steps will be to add a place inside your model-driven app to view the data from the business process flow entity.
-This location is where users can view the status and other data that is related to the **BPF\_AccidentRecording** business process flow.
+This location is where users can view the status and other data that are related to the **BPF\_AccidentRecording** business process flow.

 1. Select **Save** to save your changes before performing the next steps.